-The Texas State Affordable Housing Corporation (TSAHC) is a 501(c)(3) nonprofit organization that was created by the Texas Legislature in 1994 to serve as a self-sustaining, statewide affordable housing provider.
+The Texas State Affordable Housing Corporation (TSAHC) is a 501(c)(3) nonprofit organization that was incorporated in 1994.
+TSAHC was created at the direction of the Texas Legislature to serve as a self-sustaining, statewide affordable housing provider.
 At TSAHC we believe that every Texan deserves the opportunity to live in safe, decent and affordable housing.
 As the population of our state continues to grow at a record rate, the need for affordable housing in Texas has only increased.

 What we do

 Our programs target the housing needs of low-income families and other underserved populations who do not have acceptable housing options through conventional financial channels.
-At TSAHC, addressing this critical and expanding need with innovative housing programs is our daily mission.
+It is our mission to address this critical and expanding need with initiatives such as first time home buyer grants and other down payment assistance programs.
 TSAHC provides a variety of affordable housing programs aimed at:

-- Helping developers build better housing for working families
+- Helping affordable housing developers build better housing for working families

 - Helping homebuyers achieve the American dream of homeownership